 As SpaceX and Tesla mogul Elon Musk affirms: “Failure is an option here.
 If things are not failing, you’re not innovating.”
 In that spirit, according to Reuters, Amazon has formed a new team in Edinburgh to give automated employment screening another try, this time taking diversity into account.

 AI is not panacea

 Despite growing concern that machines will take over people’s jobs, AI is unlikely to replace human critical thinking and judgment (we’ll still have the ability to create and control machines).
 This is especially so during the hiring process, where people’s careers are on the line; we need to be careful about how we use technology.
-Our VP of Customer Advocacy and HR thought leader Matt Buckland sums it up nicely: “When it comes to hiring, we need to have a human process, not process the humans.”
+HR thought leader Matt Buckland – who was VP of Customer Advocacy at Workable for two years – sums it up nicely: “When it comes to hiring, we need to have a human process, not process the humans.”

 This means that artificial intelligence is a service tool that gives us initial information and analysis to speed up the hiring process.
 A good system can provide you with data you can’t find yourself (or don’t have the time to).
 But it shouldn’t make the final hiring decision.
 We humans, with our intelligence, must be the ones to select, reject or hire other humans.

 Our VP of Data Science, Vasilis Vassalos, explains: “Our efforts center on rendering our data more neutral by excluding demographics and gendered language when training our models.
 And, of course, to train our AI, we use a wide range of anonymized data, not only our own as Workable, but also data from the millions of candidates that have been processed in our system, so we can cancel out the bias of each individual hiring process.”